ibrierley/flutter_map_line_editor/README.md

 A basic line/poly editor that works with flutter_map and dragmarkers.

+See main.dart for example, but here are the basic features:

-Tap to add a marker, add several.
+Tap the map to add a marker, add as many as you want.

 Drag the main points to move them.

-Drag the intermediate points to create a new point there and drag.
+Drag the intermediate points to create a new point there and drag to where you want.

 Long press to delete a point.